-The ion concentrations in type (1) and (2) waters can be increased through input of highly saline irrigation return flow.
-Solutes in irrigation water become concentrated in soils due to low atmospheric moisture and high evaporation rates.
-These salts are then readily remobilized by leaching to the aquifer.
-LaFave (1987) indicated irrigation return flow as the probable cause for increased TDS concentrations in the Toyah Basin, Reeves County.
-Agricultural activities have been cited to cause elevated nitrate levels in groundwater (Ashworth, 1990).
-Continued application of fertilizers to crops could explain the persistent nitrate contamination of several samples collected south of Pecos City in 1995.
-Fluid exchange and salt recycling between the saline Pecos River and the aguifer is another mechanism of groundwater salinization.
-Wells with TDS levels higher than 3,000 mg/L are a common occurrence along the Pecos River throughout the study area.
+Continued application of fertilizers to crops could explain the persistent nitrate contamination of several samples collected south of the city of Pecos in 1995.
+Fluid exchange and salt recycling between the saline Pecos River and the aquifer is another mechanism of groundwater salinization.
+Wells with TDS levels higher than 3,000 mg/l are a common occurrence along the Pecos River throughout the study area.
 The interaction between river and aquifer is enhanced by groundwater withdrawals in wells near the river.
-In the Coyanosa area, for instance, irrigation pumpage reversed the hydraulic gradient (Boghici, 1997), causing saline river water to recharge the aguifer, thus accelerating its degradation.
+In the Coyanosa area, for instance, irrigation pumpage reversed the hydraulic gradient (Boghici, 1997), causing saline river water to recharge the aquifer, thus accelerating its degradation.
 Effective January 1st, 1969 the "no pit" order of the Texas Railroad Commission made it illegal to dispose of oilfield brines in unlined pits.
-The result of pre-order dumping of an estimated 800,000 acre-feet of formation water (Ashworth, 1990) can be seen to this day in Winkler County, where an area between Wink and Kermit still produces 1,000-3,000 mg/L TDS groundwater (Figure 5).
+The result of pre-order disposal of an estimated 800,000 acre-feet of formation water (Ashworth, 1990) can be seen in Winkler County, where an area between Wink and Kermit still produces 1,000-3,000 mg/l TDS groundwater (Figure 5).

 Based on the limited available data (Figure 9 and Table 2), the groundwater quality in the Cenozoic Pecos Alluvium aquifer between 1989 and 1995 can be described as static.
-With few exceptions, the TDS levels in wells did not fluctuate by more than 10 percent of the 1989 value.
+With few exceptions, the TDS levels in wells did not fluctuate by more than ten percent of the 1989 value.
 The larger increases in major ion concentrations are associated with areas of active pumpage such as Coyanosa in Pecos County and Wickett in Ward County.
 This is not, however, typical for the entire study region.
 Several of the processes outlined here may combine to exert a substantial influence on water quality in wells.
 More work on this phenomenon, possibly using environmental isotopes, will be helpful to assess the mechanisms of water quality changes with time.